Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-There are endless citrus trees that will amaze you with fruits of bizarre shapes and big sizes.
+Endless citrus trees will amaze you with fruits of bizarre shapes and big sizes.
 Not just oranges, lemons, or clementines, but also lime, kitron, kumquat, Buddha’s hand, finger lime, sunkuat, and many more.

-Did you know that citrus made it all the way to Greek mythology?
-At the Botanical Park, I also learned that citrus fruits were a wedding gift given by the Earth (Gaia) to the gods Zeus and Hera.
+Did you know that citrus made their way into Greek mythology?
+At the Botanical Park, I also learned that citrus fruits were a wedding gift the Earth (Gaia) gave to the gods Zeus and Hera.

 The Tropical Garden